mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 ### `server_id`

-The server ID that MaxScale uses when connecting to the master and when serving binary logs to the slaves.
+The server ID that MaxScale uses when connecting to the primary and when serving binary logs to the replicas.
 Default value is 1234.

 ### `net_timeout`

-Network connection and read timeout for the connection to the master.
+Network connection and read timeout for the connection to the primary.
 The value is specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
 Default value is 10 seconds.

 ### `select_master`

-Automatically select the master server to replicate from.
+Automatically select the primary server to replicate from.
 The default value is false.

-When this feature is enabled, the master which binlogrouter will replicate from will be selected from the servers defined by a monitor `cluster=TheMonitor`.
+When this feature is enabled, the primary which binlogrouter will replicate from will be selected from the servers defined by a monitor `cluster=TheMonitor`.
 Alternatively servers can be listed in `servers`.
 The servers should be monitored by a monitor.
 Only servers with the `Master` status are used.
-If multiple master servers are available, the first available master server will be used.
+If multiple primary servers are available, the first available primary server will be used.

 If a `CHANGE MASTER TO` command is received while `select_master` is on, the command will be honored and `select_master` turned off until the next reboot.
 This allows the Monitor to perform failover, and more importantly, switchover.
 It also allows the user to manually redirect the Binlogrouter.
-The current master is "sticky", meaning that the same master will be chosen on reboot.
+The current primary is "sticky", meaning that the same primary will be chosen on reboot.

 **NOTE:** Do not use the `mariadbmon` parameter [`auto_rejoin`](../Monitor/MariaDB-Monitor.md#auto_rejoin) if the monitor is